hugodiasg/tt06-clock-divider/docs/info.md

 ## How to test

-- scale = choose a byte
+- Scale = choose a byte
-- connect clk_in to a clock signal
+- Connect clk_in to a clock signal
-- do the nrst to reset
+- Do the nrst to reset
-- observe the clock signal with the frequency divided into clk_out
+- Observe the clock signal with the frequency divided into clk_out

 ## External hardware